Automated threshold selection and associated inference uncertainty for univariate extremes: Background

 Figure~\ref{fig: parstabexamples} shows two parameter stability plots, with the left plot for a simulated dataset of 1000 values generated from the Case 4 distribution, described in Section~\ref{section: simstudy}, where excesses of the threshold $u = 1.0$ follow a GPD(0.6, 0.1); and the right plot for 154 measurements from the River Nidd.
 Each plot has 95\% CIs of two types; the delta method and the bootstrap.
 Profile log-likelihood based CIs were also evaluated but resulted in very similar intervals to the bootstrap method, so they were omitted.
 The delta method gives narrower CIs, though close to the bootstrap intervals for the larger dataset.
 Selecting an appropriate threshold using this method is challenging and subjective as the parameter estimates are dependent across threshold choices, there is a high level of uncertainty due to the small sample sizes that characterise extreme value analyses, and the uncertainty increases with threshold choice.

 For the Case~4 data, the plot shows that candidate thresholds above (below) $0.3$ are possibly appropriate (not appropriate) as CIs for higher candidate thresholds include (exclude) the corresponding shape parameter estimates, and above 0.8 the point estimates appear more stable.
 Here $(u, \xi)=(1, 0.1)$, so we can see that candidates below 0.3 are not suitable as $\xi$ is outside their CIs, but the true threshold is higher than may be selected using this plot.
-For the River Nidd, lower candidate threshold values imply a very heavy-tailed distribution ($\hat{\xi} \approx 0.5$), whilst high candidate thresholds imply a very short tail, with estimates ($\hat{\xi} \approx -1$) indicating that the distribution's upper end point is essentially the largest observation.
+For the River Nidd, lower candidate threshold values imply a very heavy-tailed distribution ($\hat{\xi} \approx 0.5$), whilst high candidate thresholds imply a very short tail, with estimates ($\hat{\xi} \approx -0.5$).
 As a result of this unusual behaviour, the Nidd data has become the primary example for non-trivial threshold selection \citep{davison1990models, northrop2014improved}.
 We apply our new method to this dataset in Section~\ref{section: resultsdata}.
 Further examples of the problems encountered when using parameter stability plots are given in supplementary material \ref{section: parstab}.

 \citet{scarrott2012review} and \citet{belzile2023} review the extensive literature that aims to improve upon parameter stability plots.
 The latter characterises these methods, with a core reference, as follows: penultimate models \citep{northrop2014improved}, goodness-of fit diagnostics \citep{bader2018automated}, sequential-changepoint approaches \citep{wadsworth2016exploiting}, predictive performance \citep{northrop2017cross}, and mixture models \citep{naveau2016modeling}.
 It also discusses semi-parametric inferences \citep{danielsson2001using}, but it excludes the development by \cite{danielsson2019}, with similarities to the goodness-of-fit approaches.